SiegeLord/RustAllegro/Readme.md

                   Note that you'll have to link the various dependency libraries yourself.
 Can be combined with `link_debug`.

+Additionally, you can specify a link directory by setting a `ALLEGRO_LINK_DIR`.

 ## Windows notes

 RustAllegro works well with the official pre-compiled binaries.
 First,